unahouExosite/docs/murano/get-started/products/pythonsim/README.md

 python murano_device_simulator.py
 ```

-It will ask you for your ProductID.
+The script will ask you for your ProductID.
 On your browser, navigate to your product on Exosite and copy your Product ID

 ![find product id](assets/find_product_id.png)